What Percentage Of My Income Should Be For My Mortgage?

 The longer your mortgage term, the lower your monthly payment.
 If you take a longer term, you spread your payments over a larger number of months and years, which reduces the amount you’ll owe each month.
-While taking a longer term will increase the amount you pay in interest over time, it can free up more cash to keep your DTI low.
+While taking a longer term will increase the amount you pay in total interest over time, it can free up monthly cash to keep your DTI low.

 Save For A 20% Down Payment

 You don’t need to pay for private mortgage insurance (PMI) when you put 20% down on your loan.
 PMI can add quite a bit of money to your monthly payment, so avoiding it can significantly reduce what you pay each month.
 You may also be able to avoid paying for mortgage insurance if you qualify for a VA loan and pay the funding fee upfront (or have the funding fee waived if you’re a disabled veteran).

 The Bottom Line: How Much Home Can You Afford?